andrewdmcleod/woodpecker-layer/README.md

 # Overview

-Woodpecker is a charm used for testing networking between peers, and/or to arbitrary host:port combinations, e.g. www.google.com:80, with or without a 'send' string and a 'receive' string..
+Woodpecker is a charm for testing networking between peers, and/or to arbitrary host:port combinations, e.g. www.google.com:80, with or without a 'send' string and a 'receive' string.

 Status messages will either display an error with a check, or all ok.
 For detailed information see the juju logs.